riceissa/issarice.com/wiki/ghostty.md

   change `mouse-scroll-multiplier = 0.25` in the settings but then it skips every other scroll, and I can set it to 0.5 instead, but then it's still feels like it's scrolling more than in Gnome terminal.
+- When I start typing in the terminal and the mouse cursor is on the terminal, I expect the cursor to disappear, but in Ghostty the cursor just sits there without being hidden.

 Looking at this list, I have the thought that the thing that's important in a GUI application is not that it's the fastest or that it has the most features,